filecoin-project/FIPs/FIPS/fip-solstice.md

     pledge formula is unchanged.

-2.  **Split the block reward into weighted streams.** At each issuance, the built-in L1 Reward Actor (f02) divides the block reward by weight:
+2.  **Split the block reward into weighted streams.** At each issuance, the built-in L1 Reward Actor (f02) divides the full block reward BR by weight:

-      - w2 to the *Service Orchestrator wallets* (service stream),
+      - w2 x BR to the *Service Orchestrator wallets* (service stream),

-      - w1 to the winning miner (consensus stream),
+      - w1 x BR to the winning miner (consensus stream),

-      - and the residual w0 = 1 − w2 − w1 to the burn actor.
+      - and the residual w0 x BR, with w0 = 1 − w2 − w1, to the burn actor.

 The Reward Actor (f02) performs the per-epoch split using the weight values for that epoch, which it computes from a set of cached, in-state